schmonz/junit-greencently/TESTING.md

 }

 dependencies {
-	testRuntimeOnly("com.schmonz:junit-greencently:99.99.99-SNAPSHOT")
+	testRuntimeOnly("com.schmonz:junit-greencently:local")
 }
 ```
 - [ ] Test other project
-  - [ ] Run with a red, expect file not created or updated
+  - [ ] Run all tests with a red, expect file not exists
+  - [ ] Run all tests green, expect file exists
+    - `date -r .greencently-junit5`
+  - [ ] Run all tests green, expect file modtime updated
+    - `date -r .greencently-junit5`
-  - [ ] Run only one test green, expect file not created or update
+  - [ ] Run one test green, expect file not exists
-  - [ ] Run all tests green, expect file yes created or updated
+  - [ ] Run all tests green, expect file exists
+  - [ ] Run all tests with a red, expect file not exists